-Located on a windy ridge in the Catskills mountains, this structure is oriented north / south.
+Located on a windy ridge in the Catskills mountains, this structure is oriented North / South.
 The steel framed agricultural building is 150’ long x 30’ wide with a tin roof.
 The steel frame and tin roof act as a shelter to the domestic cedar clad building below the robust structure.
-Resembling a commercial building during construction, it was not unkindly named a “The Home Depot” by the locals during erection.
-Now a weekend home to a family with 4 girls under 10 years old – who go under the banner “little girls – big trouble” this house provides a wonderful adjunct to the intensity of New York City’s urban life.
+Resembling a commercial building during construction, it was not unkindly named a “The Home Depot” by the locals during construction.
 The house has local stacked stone infill walls and plywood interior wall lining which soften the industrial nature of the steel portals.
+Now a weekend home to a family with four young girls who go under the banner “little girls – big trouble” this house provides a wonderful adjunct to the intensity of New York City’s urban life.
 Total project cost: $250 Per SF.

 - Architect of Record: David Howell